Creating Lists for Email Sends

 Manufacturer: Select the manufacturer you wish to create the new list.

-Usage: If you are emailing to this list, select Email here.
+Usage: If you are emailing to this list, select 'Email' here.
 This will ensure that your list does not have duplicate emails in it.
+Below are the 3 Usage options.

-Active: To use the list, active must be set to Yes.
-If you are done with the list and would no longer like to see it as an option, simply change Active to No.
+Active: To use the list, active must be set to 'Yes'.
+If you are done with the list and would no longer like to see it as an option, simply change this to 'No'.

 Importing List Members